 UA Yuma and Arizona Online: Students pursuing the DPD at these campuses will receive equivalent educational opportunities as students pursuing the program at UA Main campus through innovative online course components, access to the same instructors, and high-quality academic advising.
 Applications for admissions and access to UA financial aid and scholarships are delivered through UA and are equivalent processes for all UA students regardless of campus.
+Student on UA Yuma campus will have hybrid opportunities for select coursework.
 Tuition rates for UA Yuma and Arizona Online differ from UA Main.
 When differences in the DPD exist between campuses, it will be noted in this handbook in the specific section which pertains to those key differences.
 If no differences are noted in a section, it means there is no difference for DPD students between campuses.
 Prospective students should know that the Arizona Online option is not offered 100% online.
 Students will need to work with the Arizona Online Academic Advisors to determine where to complete lab science courses at a local institution.